gitstua/stu-spa-demos/README.md

    - Works with browser navigation history
    - Responsive grid layout
 8. **MTB Trails**: Allows users to select a location on the map and view the trails they want to do.
 Users can save their favorite trails and view them in the side pane.
 The application stores data in the URL fragment, ensuring that favorites are preserved across sessions.
+9. **Jigsaw Puzzle Maker**: An interactive jigsaw puzzle application that allows users to upload images or choose from sample images, then split them into puzzle pieces with realistic interlocking tabs.
+Users can drag and drop pieces to solve the puzzle.

 ## Demos